 - Light brown sugar: Granulated sugar can work too however brown sugar gives beautiful molasses flavor to the Pecan cookies.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article here
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

 - Egg: Use room temperature eggs, as almost always in baking

 - Flour: I find the best cookie recipe needs a mixture of soft (pastry) and hard (bread) flour, they both offer different benefits in terms of texture, alternatively use All-purpose only.
-If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my article here
+If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my sugar guide

 - Salt: An essential ingredient in most dessert recipes.
 Balances flavor and enhances other ingredients, do not leave it out, especially in recipes that contain chocolate

 - Baking soda: They all work together to make your Butter Pecan cookies tender and chewy

 - Cinnamon: There is just a slight cinnamon aftertaste on these Brown sugar Pecan Chocolate chip cookies.
 Feel free to use other spices eg. nutmeg or my home-made Pumpkin spice recipe

 - Pecan: If the pecan you purchase is not roasted, it is worth toasting it for a few minutes as the process really brings out the nutty flavor.
 Of course, you can substitute it with other nuts eg. walnut, check my pecans vs walnuts article for more information.

 - Chocolate chips: You will of course need some chocolate chips to make this Pecan Chocolate chip cookie recipe.
 Make sure you use high-quality semi-sweet or dark chocolate that has a pleasant taste!
 In this recipe, I am using is Callebaut Dark Chocolate (callets)This is high-quality chocolate (yet affordable) that contains a higher percentage of cocoa butter than the average supermarket chocolate.
 Alternatively, use milk chocolate chips, however, expect the taste to become much sweeter

 1. How to make browned butter (buerre noisette)